-James Gilmore Backus was born on February 25, 1913, in Bratenahl to Russell and Daisey Backus.
-He was raised at 10400 Brighton Road, attended Bratenahl School through the eighth grade, and next attended ninth grade at Shaw High School.
-He went on to attend Kentucky Military Institute and expelled after one-and-one-half years for riding a horse through the mess hall.
+James Gilmore Backus was born on February 25, 1913, to Russell and Daisy Backus, who lived at 10400 Brighton Road in Bratenahl.
+He attended Bratenahl School graduating from the eighth grade in 1927.
+Ninth grade was spent at Shaw High School.
+Next, he went to Kentucky Military Institute, where he was expelled for riding a horse through the mess hall.
 His roommate at Kentucky Military Institute was Victor Mature, who became stage, film, and television actor who starred most notably in several movies during the 1950s.

 Backus returned to the Cleveland area attending University School for his junior year.
 He was a dorm student and came home on weekends.
 For his senior year, he persuaded his father to let him go to the American Academy of Dramatic Arts in New York City, where he graduated in 1933.

-His first professional role was as a 97-year-old rabbi in a Cleveland Playhouse production of The Dybbuk.
-After two years of appearances in summer stock and several productions in New York, Mr. Backus said, ''I decided to try radio as a source of livelihood because I like to eat regularly.''
+His first professional role was as a 97-year-old rabbi in a Cleveland Playhouse production of The Dybbuk, followed by appearances on local radio.
+After two years of appearances in summer stock and several productions in New York, Mr. Backus said ''I decided to try radio as a source of livelihood because I like to eat regularly.''

 Backus worked in Hollywood over five decades, often portraying characters with an “upper crust,” air.
-His inspiration came from Bratenahl's friends of his father.
+His inspiration came from his father’s Bratenahl friends.
 “They would all sit in the steam room of the club and say, ‘By George, I don’t like what the fellow in the White House is doing,’ then they’d go one about the evils of Franklin D. Roosevelt.
 They were all real rock-ribbed Republicans.”

-While waiting for parts, he was a free-lance performer in hundreds of radio programs, including Columbia Workshop, Matinee at Meadowbrook, The Kate Smith Hour, The Penny Singleton Show and The Danny Kaye Show.
+While waiting for parts, he was a free-lance performer in hundreds of radio programs, including Columbia Workshop, Matinee at Meadowbrook, and the Kate Smith Hour.
+He had also been heard on The Penny Singleton Show and The Danny Kaye Show.

-Ultimately, he became a hit playing a character called Hubert Updyke III on The Alan Young Show.
+Ultimately, he became a hit playing a rich Hubert Updyke III on the radio version of The Alan Young Show.
 Hubert, a hilarious snob who insisted that his ancestors landed at ''Cadillac Rock,'' said things like ''Careful, or I'll have your mouth washed out with domestic champagne.''

-With his career in full swing, Backus also tackled another role that he became known for, the nearsighted curmudgeon Mr. Magoo in cartoons.
-It was as Mr. Magoo that he became best known to audiences.
-His vocal portrayal of the pink-nosed, bumbler in the screen cartoon series, began in the late 1940s, continued for more than 50 episodes, and won two Academy Awards.
+With his career in full swing, Backus also tackled another role that he would become notable for, the myopic curmudgeon Mr. Magoo in cartoons.
+His vocal portrayal of the pink-nosed, bumbler in the screen cartoon series, began in the late 1940s, continued for more than 50 episodes, winning him two Academy Awards.

-In his freewheeling reminiscence Rocks on the Roof, Backus said he had loosely patterned the delivery and philosophy of Mr. Magoo on his late father, an amiable Cleveland engineer, who confused names, dates, and places with lovable determination.
+In his freewheeling reminiscence Rocks on the Roof, Backus said he had loosely patterned Mr. Magoo’s delivery and philosophy on his late father.
+This amiable Cleveland engineer often confused names, dates, and places with lovable determination.